eeditiones/jinks-templates/README.md

 - **`"use": ["path"]`** - Imports additional template files for block definitions
 - **Frontmatter** - Configures inheritance and other templating options

+### Overwriting Blocks

+If there is more than one `[% template %]` with the same name, the content of all of them will be concatenated into the corresponding `[% block %]` placeholder.
+However, sometimes you may want to override content provided by earlier templates in the inheritance chain.
+To do so, use the special `[% template! name %]` directive.

 ### The `"use"` Directive

 The `"use"` directive in frontmatter allows you to import additional template files that contain block definitions.
 This is particularly useful for: